Letztes Update: 31. Mai 2026

-Explore a curated list of books similar to Dune, featuring intricate political plots, expansive world-building, and complex characters.
-Dive into these sci-fi novels that blend thrilling adventures with philosophical depth.
+Explore a selection of books similar to Dune, featuring intricate political plots, expansive world-building, and complex characters.
+These novels blend science fiction with philosophical questions, offering a deep and engaging reading experience for fans of epic sci-fi adventures.

 Hi, I'm Sam, a fellow sci-fi enthusiast!
 I'm looking for recommendations on books like Dune.
 Can you suggest any novels that have similar themes, such as intricate political plots, expansive world-building, and complex characters?
 I love how Dune blends science fiction with deep philosophical questions.
 What other books should I add to my reading list?